the 12 hacks of Christmas 🎄

 1. set. a. budget.

 Basic?
 Yes.
-Essential.
+Essential?
 ALSO YES.
 If you’re going into the silly season without an idea of the additional spending you’ll be doing, on top of your regular expenses, then you will be rudely awakened when you overspend.
 The reason Christmas hurts so much financially is because you generally need more money for events, holidays, gifts and celebrations ON TOP of paying rent, bills, basic groceries, etc.

 Knowing Christmas comes around every year you need to start factoring it into your overall spending plan, because you can be putting cash aside all year round for this event.
 But of course you need an idea of how much you’re going to spend over the course of Christmas/New Years.
 Here’s what you need to consider - grab a pen and paper or build a spreadsheet and calculate these items: